The behavior of sequences of solutions to the Hitchin-Simpson equations: Abstract

 \section{Abstract}

-The Hitchin-Simpson equations are first order non-linear equations for a pair of connection and a Higgs field, which is closely related to the Higgs bundle theory over K\"ahler manifold.
-In this paper, we study the behavior of sequences of solutions to the Hitchin-Simpson equations over closed K\"ahler manifold with unbounded $L^2$ norms of the Higgs fields.
-We prove a compactness result for the connections and renormalized Higgs fields.
+The Hitchin-Simpson equations are first-order non-linear equations for a pair consisting of a connection and a Higgs field.
+In this paper, we study the behavior of sequences of solutions to the Hitchin-Simpson equations on closed K\"ahler manifolds with unbounded $L^2$ norms of the Higgs fields.
+We prove a compactness result for the connections and renormalized Higgs fields, which generalizes the work of Taubes \cite{taubes2013compactness} and Mochizuki \cite{Mochizukiasymptotic}.

-As an application, we study the realization problem of Taubes' $\mathbb{Z}_2$ harmonic 1-form over closed K\"ahler manifold.
-Using the Hitchin morphism for $\mathrm{SL}(2,\mathbb{C})$ Higgs bundle, we give a necessary and sufficient condition that whether a $\mathbb{Z}_2$ harmonic 1-form can be realized by a sequence of solutions to the Hitchin-Simpson equations.
+As applications, we prove that every $\mathbb{Z}/2$ harmonic 1-form on a K\"ahler manifold can be deformed into a sequence of solutions to the Hitchin-Simpson equations.
+Additionally, we solve the generalized Hitchin's WKB problem on any K\"ahler manifold.

-\begin{section}{Introduction} The study of compactness problem for flat $SL(2,\mathbb{C})$ connections over 3 and 4 manifold was pioneered by Taubes \cite{Taubes20133manifoldcompactness,taubes2013compactness}.
-In dimension 4, Taubes also proved a compactness theorem for $SL(2,\mathbb{C})$ connections of the Kapustin-Witten equations \cite{taubes2013compactness} and the Vafa-Witten equations \cite{taubes2017behavior}.
+\begin{section}{Introduction} The study of the compactness problem for flat $\mathrm{SL}_2(\mathbb{C})$ connections on 3- and 4-manifolds was pioneered by Taubes \cite{Taubes20133manifoldcompactness,taubes2013compactness}.
+In four dimensions, Taubes also proved a compactness theorem for $\mathrm{SL}_2(\mathbb{C})$ connections in both the Kapustin-Witten equations \cite{taubes2013compactness} and the Vafa-Witten equations \cite{taubes2017behavior}.
 We also refer to \cite{haydyswalpuski2015compactness,walpuskizhang2019compactness} for related compactness results.
-In addition, over Riemann surface, flat $SL(2,\mathbb{C})$ connections are closely related to the theory of Higgs bundle and Hitchin fiberation.
-Using the theory of Higgs bundle and complex geometry tools, there are series of papers gave terrific understandings of the ends of the Taubes' compactified space, c.f. \cite{mazzeo2012limiting,mazzeo2016ends,fredrickson2018generic,Mochizukiasymptotic}.
+Additionally, on Riemann surfaces, flat $\mathrm{SL}_2(\mathbb{C})$ connections are closely related to the theory of Higgs bundles and Hitchin fibrations.
+Through the theory of Higgs bundles and tools from complex geometry, a series of papers have provided significant insights into the ends of Taubes' compactified space, cf. \cite{mazzeo2012limiting,mazzeo2016ends,fredrickson2018generic,Mochizukiasymptotic,hecompactification2023}.

-This paper is an attempt to generalize Taubes' compactness results to higher dimensional K\"ahler manifold and to $GL(r,\mathbb{C})$ connection that satisfies the Hitchin-Simpson equations.
-The method we use relies on a combination of fundamental contributions by Taubes \cite{Taubes20133manifoldcompactness,taubes2013compactness} on the $\mathrm{SL}(2,\mathbb{C})$ connections and Mochizuki \cite{Mochizukiasymptotic} on the asymptotic behavior of Higgs bundle over Riemann surface.